 Spinal Cord Injury?
 Our Law Firm is Here To Help

-If you sustained a serious spinal cord injury, and someone else caused that injury, you might have a legal right to sue them.
-The personal injury attorneys at 612-INJURED have extensive experience representing the interests of spinal cord injury victims in personal injury lawsuits and insurance claims.
-We understand the lifelong pain that a spinal cord injury can bring, and we are ready to pursue maximum compensation and justice against those who caused this tragedy.
-Schedule an appointment with a 612-INJURED personal injury lawyers today by calling (612) 465-8733.
+If you sustained a serious spinal cord injury caused by another person’s negligence, you may have the right to take legal action.
+The personal injury attorneys at 612-INJURED have extensive experience representing spinal cord injury victims in lawsuits and insurance claims.
+We understand the lifelong impact these injuries can bring and are ready to pursue maximum compensation and justice for you.
+Schedule a free consultation today by calling (612) 465-8733.

 What Is a Spinal Cord Injury?